Know your rights

 Did you know we've made six commitments as part of the Together with tenants charter..?

-As part of our ongoing efforts across the organisation to strengthen our relationship with customers, enhance levels of engagement and improve satisfaction, we follow the Together with tenants framework and charter.
+As part of our ongoing efforts to strengthen our relationship with customers, enhance levels of engagement and improve satisfaction, we follow the Together with tenants framework and charter.

 The charter consists of six commitments and gives us another opportunity to put customers at the heart of strategic decision-making, strengthen our accountability, and work together to deliver positive change.